 Aurelius Samuel's inscription is rare because it points to an exact date by naming the consulships and thus the Roman year, 383 CE, as well as the month and day of Lassia's death, October 2.(17)

-In spite of the fines, warnings, and curses against violation of burials, the vandalization of tombs and "borrowing" of materials were common occurrences.
-It causes confusion for archaeologists now, since it is often not possible to determine accurately where some of the epigraphic evidence originally belonged.
+In spite of the fines, warnings, and curses against violation of burials, the vandalization of tombs and "borrowing" of materials were common occurrences, causing tremendous confusion to archaeologists of today, since it is often not possible to determine accurately where some of the epigraphic evidence originally belonged.

 - Petronius, The Satyricon, trans.
 P. G. Walsh (Oxford University Press: Oxford and New York, 1997), pp. 59-60.